GuidanceMantras/GuidanceMantras/README.md

 ### Influencer
 - People will always get influenced by other people
 - People such as our parents, our kids, our friends and our sisters and our bothers
-- Our relatives will be influenced by influencers for smoking, drinking alcohol,
+- Our relatives will be influenced by influencers for smoking, drinking alcohol, for having girl friend/boy friend
 - for buying expensive things such as expensive phones, expensive cars, expensive dress and so on
--

 ## Kids

 ### How to raise Kids